Nomophobia treatment

 • Relevance to nomophobia treatment: People with nomophobia may experience muscle tension and physical discomfort when separated from their phones or when they experience anxiety related to phone use.
 EMG biofeedback can help individuals recognize and reduce muscle tension, promoting physical relaxation.

-The choice of biofeedback modality for the treatment of nomophobia should be based on an individual’s specific physiological responses and needs.
+The biofeedback modality for treating nomophobia should be based on an individual’s physiological responses and needs.
 In therapy, a trained professional can conduct an assessment to determine which modality would be most effective.
 The goal of using biofeedback is to increase self-awareness, develop self-regulation skills, and reduce the physiological markers of anxiety and stress, ultimately helping individuals manage their nomophobia-related symptoms more effectively.

 EEG (Electroencephalography) biofeedback in nomophobia treatment

 EEG (Electroencephalography) biofeedback, also known as neurofeedback, is a therapeutic technique that involves real-time monitoring of brainwave activity to provide individuals with information about their brain functioning.
-While the direct application of EEG biofeedback specifically for nomophobia is a relatively novel area, the general principles of neurofeedback can be explored for potential benefits in managing the underlying factors contributing to nomophobia.
+Although researchers have only recently started applying EEG biofeedback specifically for nomophobia, they can explore the general principles of neurofeedback to manage the underlying factors contributing to the condition.

 Here’s how EEG biofeedback could be considered for the treatment of nomophobia: